"Pope Authorizes Official Pilgrimages to Medjugorje"

 Misericordias Domini in aeternum cantabo.
 Let us too, the pilgrim Church, join our voice to the voice of Mary most holy, "Mother of Mercy", to the voice of this new Saint who sings of Mercy with all God's friends in the heavenly Jerusalem.
 And you, Faustina, a gift of God to our time, a gift from the land of Poland to the whole Church, obtain for us an awareness of the depth of Divine Mercy; help us to have a living experience of it and to bear witness to it among our brothers and sisters.
 May your message of light and hope spread throughout the world, spurring sinners to conversion, calming rivalries and hatred, and opening individuals and nations to the practice of brotherhood.
 Today, fixing our gaze with you on the face of the risen Christ, let us make our own your prayer of trusting abandonment and say with firm hope: Christ Jesus, I trust in you!
 Jezu, ufam tobie!

 Then visit the Divine Mercy Shrine where Saint Faustina, the Apostle of Divine Mercy, lived and died.
 Through her meditation, Christ passed on the message of Divine Mercy and gave her instructions to spread the message among His flock.
 While here, you can listen to a special lecture done by one of the local Sisters, and you will have the opportunity to see images of the Merciful Jesus, relics of St. Faustina, as well as the Saint's Convent Chapel and her Tomb.
-We will continue to our Hotel for check-in, some time to relax, followed by dinner and overnight.
+We will continue to our Hotel for check-in, with some time to relax before we gather as a group for dinner and overnight.

 After breakfast, you will explore Krakow's Market Square as the sound of the silver trumpet from St. Mary's Tower fills the air.
 The captivating beauty of this square is largely due to the fact that it has remained unchanged for almost 700 years.
 It contains a number of buildings that hold important historic value such as, the Town Hall Tower, the Cloth Hall, and the Burgher's houses.
 Following your time in this longstanding square, you will make your way to Wawel Hill, where you will visit the beautiful Cathedral, and Coronation Chapel.
 These are among the most important sites in Poland as the Cathedral has been the coronation site of the Polish monarchs and has held numerous pieces of Gothic, Renaissance, Baroque, Classicist and Modern art.
 Also at this site, you will have the opportunity to pray at the tomb of the patron saint of Poland, St. Stanislaus.
 Next, a short drive to Wieliczka and visit Europe's oldest salt mine, which has been listed by UNESCO as a World Heritage Site.
 Return to your hotel in Krakow for dinner and a restful overnight.